ChristianLentz/christianlentz.github.io/README.md

 This project was completed as my computer science capstone during the Fall of 2023, when I took an introductory course in Artificial Intelligence with my academic advisor [Susan Fox](https://sites.google.com/macalester.edu/susan-fox-profile/home).
 This project was an investigation of cellular automaton, artificial life and genetic algorithms.
 The explicit goal was to evolve a population of random seeds to behave similar to glider tilings.
 Check out this [github repository](https://github.com/comp484-IntroToAI/project-ana-christian) to see our implementation in Python, and [this paper]() detailing our work.

-## Investigations and Applications of Numerical Techniques for PDEs | 10/2023 - 12/2023
+## Numerical Techniques for the Wave Equation | 10/2023 - 12/2023
 ### Macalester College Mathematical Modeling Capstone

 This project was completed as my mathematics capstone during the Fall of 2023, when I took a math modeling course with [Will Mitchell](https://sites.google.com/macalester.edu/willmitchell/home?pli=1).
-This was primarily an investigation of numerical techniques for approximating solutions to partial differential equations.
-In particular, I used finite differences and Fourier spectral methods to model waves with periodic boundary conditions.
+This was primarily an investigation of numerical techniques for approximating solutions to partial differential equations, and in particular finite differences and Fourier spectral methods.
+I studied each of these techniques using the wave equation, and implemented both.
 Check out this [github repository](https://github.com/ChristianLentz/Math437Capstone) to see my implementation in Python, and [this file]() to see the paper.

 ## Mac Virtual Trade Center | 09/2023 - 12/2023
 ### Macalester College Software Development Course